diegozea/ROC.jl/README.md

-The methods above return a `ROCData` object, whose fields `FPR` and `TPR` are the vectors of true positive and false positive rates, respectively.
+The methods above return a `ROCData` object, whose fields `FPR` and `TPR` are the vectors of true and false positive rates, respectively.

 ```julia